NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 **<summary>Proof:</summary>**

-*If the split is indivisible, these two transformations are not equivalent.*
+*If the split is indivisible, these two transformations are not equivalent:*

 We can see this from a simple example where there is a tensor `T[I1, I2]`, `I1` has extent `2`, `I2` has extent `5`, and `N` is `4`.